-In 2014, the mBank Group also implemented two important strategic initiatives.
 In March 2014, mBank announced a strategic alliance with Orange Polska, Poland's largest telecoms operator and on 2 October 2014 both companies launched a joint mobile banking service called "Orange Finanse".
 Under the agreed cooperation model, mBank provides financial products, while Orange Polska is responsible for sales and the marketing.
-Through this co-operation, mGroup gains access to Orange Polska's client base of more than 15 million customers.
+Through this co-operation, mGroup gained access to Orange Polska's client base of more than 15 million customers.
+By the end of 2015, more than 250,000 accounts were opened with Orange Finanse, including almost 210,000 in 2015.

-The Bank has also announced an important co-operation arrangement with the AXA Group, one of the largest insurance institutions in the world, in order to enhance the quality of products and services offered for mBank Group clients and to expand the Bank's range of insurance products.
-On 11 September 2014, the Bank's subsidiary Aspiro which is a shareholder of the Bank's insurance subsidiary, BRE Ubezpieczenia
+In 2014, mBank entered into a strategic co-operation arrangement with the AXA Group, one of the largest insurance institutions in the world, in order to enhance the quality of products and services offered for mBank Group clients and to expand the Bank's range of insurance products.
+In March 2015, the Group sold its insurance subsidiary, BRE Ubezpieczenia TUiR, to the AXA Group and entered into agreements with the AXA Group which regulate long-term co-operation between the Bank and the AXA Group for the distribution of life and non-life insurance products.